-Under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act) requires real estate agents to conduct customer due diligence on all sellers/vendors.
+The Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act) requires real estate agents to conduct customer due diligence on all sellers and vendors.

-When engaging with you, our agent must establish the following:
+When engaging with you, we must establish the following:

 1. The full legal name(s) of the ‘beneficial owner(s)/real person(s)’ selling the property.

-Once the agent has established who the ‘beneficial owner(s)/real person(s)’ are, they will need to obtain documentation from each of these person/s to prove their identity.
+Once we have established who the ‘beneficial owner(s)/real person(s)’ are, we will need to obtain documentation from each of these person/s to prove their identity.
 The following three identification options can be used:

 Option 2: Non-photographic identification – some examples are a birth certificate or a citizenship certificate.
 For this option supporting identification that includes a photograph of the person named on the non-photographic documentation in the form of a driver's licence, an 18+ card, or an international driver’s license must also be provided.

 Option 3: A New Zealand drivers licence supported by a bank card, a gold card, or an IRD letter.